 At the end of the session, Vanessa asked everyone in the circle to answer one question: “Is there hope?”
 Coming from our very different perspectives – across race, ethnicity, gender, class, professional status – each of us answered, simply, “yes.”
 This is what philanthropy can make possible!

-If you are troubled by discord among our neighbors in Greater Washington and aren’t sure how your philanthropy can make a difference, please reach out to me or others on The Community Foundation’s staff.
-We would be honored to facilitate a connection between you and community organizations that are healing the divides among us.
+If you are troubled by discord among our neighbors in Greater Washington and aren’t sure how your philanthropy can make a difference, please reach out and we would be honored to facilitate a connection between you and community organizations that are healing the divides among us.
 Together, we can bridge differences, cultivate empathy, and make our region stronger and more resilient.